sbidy/PS-ExecutionMonitor/README.md

 This PoC shows a extrem simple approach to detect PowerShell events in a windows eventlog.
 The idea behind is, to feed a av-scanner with this additional input.
 As example the av-scanner recognize a event an can log the executed command.
 A memdump from the PowerShell process can be also additionally created.

+The tool scanns the event log in a 2 sec. loop.

+## Suspend mode
+If the suspend mode is checkt the tool suspends all processes.
+To release these klick "release processes".

+## Paranoid mode
+The paranoid mode enables a strict detection of all PowerShell interactions.
+Also the command prompt.

+# Credits
 Idea was originated from Nikhil Mittals talk at BlackHat USA 2016 - "AMSI: How Windows 10 Plans to Stop Script-Based Attacks and
 How Well It Does It".
 Link: https://www.blackhat.com/docs/us-16/materials/us-16-Mittal-AMSI-How-Windows-10-Plans-To-Stop-Script-Based-Attacks-And-How-Well-It-Does-It.pdf